World Refugee Day 2020: From Watauga to Africa

 It was because of the scholarship, “from people who did not even know me, (and) because of my story, I started African Girls Foundation,” she added.
 “They came from here and I had never met them.
 And because I shared my skills they were able to select me for a full scholarship.”

-As the African Girls Foundation aims to empower selected school-aged girls in Africa, Nkundabantu said that World Refugee Day helps raise awareness, and solicit support for the girls.
+As the African Girls Foundation aims to empower selected school-aged girls in Africa, Nkundabantu said that World Refugee Day helps raise awareness, and solicits support for the girls.

 “Many of our girls are refugees of war,” Nkundabantu said.
 “So (World Refugee Day) is a really big day for all of us, for me too.”